Skeletal System and Yoga Asanas

 Respiratory System and Yoga Asanas

 Respiration is a two way process.
 It is the system of supplying oxygen to every cell in the body and then transporting carbon dioxide, the waste product of respiration out of the body.
-Yoga asanas stretch and strengthen these areas and encourage deep full breathing
+Yoga asanas stretch and strengthen these areas and encourage deep full breathing.
+Yoga for the respiratory system is a vital means of reducing the symptoms that induce respiratory problems.

 Cardiovascular System and Yoga Asanas